121 Deploying CRM Successfully

 The key points discussed include the shift towards low-code/no-code platforms, the transition from on-premise to cloud-based solutions, the reduced need for developers and increased reliance on business analysts, the growing involvement of clients in the configuration process, and the emphasis on delivering a minimally viable product (MVP) in shorter implementation cycles to minimize risk and provide faster value realization.

-Other topics covered include the importance of planning and phasing, integration challenges with legacy systems, project management, and AI tools, reporting and dashboard creation, measuring success criteria, and data migration best practices.
+Other topics covered include the importance of planning and phasing, integration challenges with legacy systems, project management and AI tools, reporting and dashboard creation, measuring success criteria, and data migration best practices.

 Introduction and Changes in CRM Implementations